 - Choose Automatic update to only update this game when I launched it.

 7. Update the latest graphics drivers (AMD/Nvidia)

 Graphics card is the most important component of a gaming PC.
-It is recommended to always keep graphics driver up to date.
+It is recommended to always keep graphics drivers up to date.

 AMD and NVIDIA both provided frequent updates for a better and faster gaming experience.

-You can update the your graphics driver from two different ways
+You can update your graphics driver in two different ways

 - Right-click on Windows

 - Select Display Adapter (It will show you the graphics card you running)